tiobetestlab/crackvim-win-fapi/README.md

-This is a test project for testing TICS github plugin
+This is a test project for testing TICS github plugin in a FAPI mode